bonny/WordPress-Simple-History/readme.txt

 = 2.23.1 (May 2018) =

-- Remove some debug messages that was outputed to the error log.
+- Remove some debug messages that was outputted to the error log.
 Fixes https://wordpress.org/support/topic/errors-in-php-log-since-v2-23/.
-- Fix error beacuse function `ucwords()` does not allow a second argument on PHP versions before 5.4.32.
+- Fix error because function `ucwords()` does not allow a second argument on PHP versions before 5.4.32.
 Fixes https://wordpress.org/support/topic/error-message-since-last-update/, https://wordpress.org/support/topic/errors-related-to-php-version/.
 - Added new function `sh_ucwords()` that works like `ucwords()` but it also works on PHP 5.3.

 = 2.23 (May 2018) =